 The secret to chi po non vo is not to take anything too seriously.

-For masthead photo, see La Madame.
+Feature image at La Madame.
 Posted from Rome, Italy.
 Paese che vai, usanza che trovi.
-Ciao!
-Dedicated to Cindy Bonfini-Hotlosz.
+For more info on the video below, including the libretto, go to La Cenerentola.
+Post dedicated to Cindy Bonfini-Hotlosz.